Academic Catalog

 • Outreach services under VA supervision

-• Work at VA medical facilities or National Cemetery System offices
+• VA medical facilities or National Cemetery System offices

-Recalled To Active Duty (Reservists / National Guard): Students serving in the Selected Reserves or National Guard who are called up to Active Duty during a semester may request full reimbursement of tuition and fees.
-Students must file an Exception to Enrollment Policy form and submit a copy of their orders to Gadson OMVAE.
-Students called up active near the end of a semester are encouraged to consider requesting Incomplete grades for coursework.
+Reservists or National Guard members called to active duty during a semester may request full reimbursement of tuition and fees.
+Students must submit an Exception to Enrollment Policy form along with a copy of military orders.
+Students activated near the end of a term are encouraged to consider requesting Incomplete (I) grades.

 Fall or Winter Semester